Ever tried to hammer in a nail with a screwdriver?

 - Easy option for the smaller user

-- Drift can cause complications to the user
+- Drift can cause complications for the user

 - Can be considered illegal in some areas above a legal dose